01 October 2011

 Conclusions: The rTMS program produced larger physiological and behavioral changes than did relative beta training.
 A combination of different neurotherapeutical approaches (such as neurofeedback, rTMS, tDCS) can be suggested for similar severe cases of TBI.
 ERPs can be used to assess functional brain changes induced by neurotherapeutical programs.

-Keywords: Mild Cognitive Impairment - therapy, Male, Magnetic Resonance Imaging, Evoked Potentials - physiology, Coma - rehabilitation, Brain Injuries - rehabilitation, Beta Rhythm - physiology, Neurofeedback - methods, Neuropsychological Tests, Questionnaires, Transcranial Magnetic Stimulation
+Keywords: Mild Cognitive Impairment - therapy, Magnetic Resonance Imaging, Evoked Potentials - physiology, Coma - rehabilitation, Brain Injuries - rehabilitation, Beta Rhythm - physiology, Neurofeedback - methods, Neuropsychological Tests, Questionnaires, Transcranial Magnetic Stimulation

 01 May 2023 : EditorialEditorial: Twenty Years On from Sequencing the Human Genome, Personalized/Precision Oncology Prepares to Meet the Challenges of Checkpoint Inhibitor Therapy

 Med Sci Monit 2023; 29:e940911

 31 May 2023 : Review articlePrevalence, Diagnosis, and Management of Eclampsia and the Need for Improved Maternal Care: A Review